Google Explains Why It Banned the App For Gab, a Right-Wing Twitter Rival

 Admiral Randolph: Oh, only commie stooges, huh?

-Because they've abandoned their claimed principles (Score:2)
+Because they've abandoned their claimed principles (Score:5, Insightful)

 They can explain all they want, but the Google that claimed "A free and open world depends on a free and open Internet." cannot without contradiction ban an app from its store for the crime of _not censoring its users sufficiently_.